sergeigribanov/KFBase/README.md

 # KFBase

-A library contained abstract classes for kinemtaic fit.
+A library that contains abstract classes for kinemtaic fit.

 ## Dependencies